In this lab you will explore page tables and modify them to speed up certain system calls and to detect which pages have been accessed.

 Some garbage collectors (a form of automatic memory management) can benefit from information about which pages have been accessed (read or write).
 In this part of the lab, you will add a new feature to xv6 that detects and reports this information to userspace by inspecting the access bits in the RISC-V page table.
 The RISC-V hardware page walker marks these bits in the PTE whenever it resolves a TLB miss.

 Your job is to implement a system call, pgaccess(), that reports which pages have been accessed.
 The system call takes three arguments.
 The first argument is the starting virtual address of the first user page to check.
 The second argument is number of pages to check.
-The third argument is a user address to a buffer to store the results into a bitmask (a datastructure that uses one bit per page and where the first page corresponds to the least significant bit).
-You will receive full credit for this part of the lab if the pgaccess test case passes when running pgtbltest.
+The third argument is a user address of a 32-bit variable to store the results into a bitmask (a datastructure that uses one bit per page and where the first page corresponds to the least significant bit).

 char a[3*PGSIZE]; unsigend int x; ... some code here that may access a ... pgaccess(a, 3, &x);If a[0] has changed, bit 0 of x will be set.
 If a[4096] has changed, bit 1 of x will be set.
 If a[8192] has changed, bit 2 of x will be set.